-These assignments require that students seek out and analyze the perspectives of community members so give some thought to issues of consent and confidentiality.
+These assignments require that students seek out and analyze the perspectives of community members and for the student to consider issues of consent and confidentiality.
 Regarding consent, students must ensure they clarify with their community the purpose of the work they will be doing.
 Perhaps sharing the course assignment instructions with the community will help achieve this.
 Students must ensure that, once they are informed about the purpose, the community consents to having their perspectives gathered and analyzed.
 Finally, students must ensure to the community that their individual identities will be kept confidential.